Nine Days Complete Tanzania

-For those wanting the quintessential Tanzanian safari experience, our eight day Complete Tanzania Safari offers the most comprehensive overview of the country's parks and cultures.
+For those wanting the quintessential Tanzanian safari experience, our nine days Complete Tanzania safari offers the most comprehensive overview of the country's parks and cultures.

 You'll visit all four of Tanzania's prominent Northern Circuit parks for unparalleled game drive experiences.
-The Wildebeest Migration on the Serengeti, the Big Five in Ngorongoro and tree-climbing lions in Lake Manyara.
+Majestic elephants in vast numbers in Tarangire, tree-climbing lions in Lake Manyara, the Wildebeest Migration on the Serengeti, and the Big Five in Ngorongoro.

-You'll also enjoy cultural experiences such as overnighting at a Maasai lodge to experience their fascinating culture firsthand.
+You'll also enjoy cultural experiences such as overnighting at a Maasai lodge to experience their fascinating culture firsthand and joining Hadzabe hunting.

 Your Journey Mapped Out